FedericoCarboni/scarpet-docs/_functions/slice.md

       - name: to
 ---

-extracts a substring, or sublist (based on the type of the result of the expression under expr with starting index of `from`, and ending at `to` if provided, or the end, if omitted.
+Extracts a substring, or sublist (based on the type of the result of the expression under expr with starting index of `from`, and ending at `to` if provided, or the end, if omitted.
 Can use negative indices to indicate counting form the back of the list, so `-1 <=> length(_)`.